Eric Platford

 Eric Platford (1883 - 20 November 1938) was an English engineer and a Rolls-Royce pioneer.
 Platford had an illustrious career with Rolls-Royce.

 Platford was employed by Henry Royce and assisted in the construction of Royce's first car from his factory in Cooke Street, Manchester.
-In 1906 he won the Isle of Man Tourist Trophy as onboard mechanic alongside Hon Charles Rolls.
+In 1906 he won the Isle of Man Tourist Trophy as onboard mechanic alongside the Hon.
+Charles Rolls.
 In 1913, he took third place in the first Spanish Grand Prix having led the race.
 He conceded first place on team orders.

-In 1919, Platford prepared the Rolls-Royce Eagle engines in St. Johns, Newfoundland for the first successful non-stop transatlantic flight, by Alcock & Brown.
+In 1919, Platford prepared the Rolls-Royce Eagle engines in St. John's, Newfoundland for the first successful non-stop transatlantic flight, by Alcock & Brown.

 Early life

 Platford was born in 1883 in Manchester, England.
 His father worked in banking but died when Eric was 6 months old.
 He attended Cheadle Hulme School and became an apprentice at Royce Limited at the age of 17.